jbroll/typedArrayFunction/npm/typed-array-function/README.md

 the function can be pre generated and saved in a local variable.
 I've called this process "baking".

-**Three Address Funcitons**

-The ndarray cwise package supplies 3 address funcitons (where the first argument recieves the result of the operation on the other args), but Numeric Javascript normally allocates a new result value with the same shape as the funciton args.
-Typed-array-funciton supports this behavior, but it is very time consuming and Numeric Javascript code can be improved by using non-allocating 3 argument functions provided by the typed-array-funciton package.

 **Numeric Javascript Support Functions**